-There is an urgent and increasing need for sustainable and environmental solutions to help arrest the erosion of river banks and the edges of watercourses.
-Durable and sustainable solutions are a must and this is where our innovation team get to work.
-When it comes to erosion control our commitment is that the habitat left behind is more durable, with greater bio-diversity, than the one inherited.
+There is an urgent and increasing need for sustainable environmental solutions to help arrest the erosion of river banks and the edges of watercourses.
+Developing durable and sustainable solutions are imperative for our innovation team.
+When it comes to erosion control, our commitment is that the habitat we leave behind is more durable with greater bio-diversity than the one we inherited.

 Our erosion control expertise draws upon the best use of either hard or soft revetments depending on the project requirement:

 These permanent structures are often used in high-energy environments where aggressive winds, waves and flows require robust revetments.

 A range of options for hard revetments

 Vertical walls.
 Created from sheet or timber piles, conventional masonry walls, or cellular wall systems.
 Where these walls are built against watercourses or even below the water line, they become a revetment.

 Sloped or graded revetments.
 Generally lower impact and lower cost than a vertical equivalent.
 Where land is available for this solution, rip-rap (stone blankets), gabions (stone-filled baskets), concrete (interlocking blocks or panels) or open-stone asphalt can be used.